Number of Millennials, joining the workforce is increasing every day. And they are very much inclined toward working from a local coffee house.

 Of course, companies are okay with that, well, why don’t they be?
 They get a productive and high-yielding employee while cutting down the overhead cost moreover saving up to $20,000 per year.

-However, hiring remote workers is a tad bit different from hiring an in-house employee.
-A great in-house worker doesn’t necessarily be a great remote worker.
+However, hiring freelancers is a tad bit different from hiring an in-house employee.
+A great in-house worker doesn’t necessarily be a great hiring freelancer.
 Before hiring any digital nomad, it is essential to monitor their communication skills, work ethic, and time management skills closely.
-Hiring remote workers can be difficult for firms who have not used it.
+Hiring hiring freelancers can be difficult for firms who have not used it.
 Now, there are two approaches you can take here.
 First, you can go for the personal perspective approach.
 This basically means that you will be the guinea pig for your own organization.
-You will try to hire and work with remote work although you don’t have any experience of it.
+You will try to hire and work with freelancer although you don’t have any experience of it.
 Or you can take the second and more comfortable and relaxing approach.
 I call it the sit back approach.
 In this approach, you basically get to sit in a comfy couch and get to read the guide we have created for you while sipping coffee.

 Many recruiters are merely pasting old school strategies onto the virtual employee search—and unsurprisingly, it doesn’t always work out for the best.

 It’s important to screen candidates during the hiring process and look for characteristics that indicate their ability to work without in-person supervision successfully.